andrewjt71/personal-ansible/README.md

 Add ssh key to Digital Ocean droplet during creation

+Update the IP in the `hosts` file and the `playbook-production-build.yml` file appropriately

 Deploy

 ``` bash
 ./bin/build_prod.sh
 ```

+Enter the site URL when prompted

 ### Test production build on VM